Which city is cheaper, Rome or Riga?

 You'll find museums and nightlife around the historical destination of Riga.
 This city offers something for everyone.
 Exploring the old town is a popular activity.
 Five days is plenty of time to see everything, even with extra days to spare.

-Rome is a bustling big city where you can fill many days.
+Rome is a popular big city where you can fill many days.
 This city offers something for everyone.
 Plenty of people spend five days in the area when traveling.
 Five days is often enough time to do most activities.

-The charming city of Riga offers nightlife and food.
+The unique city of Riga offers nightlife and food.
 Make sure you visit the old town while you're here.
 The length of your trip often depends on your style of travel.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

 Rome is a bustling city where you can fill many days.
 Many people spend one week here.
 The length of your trip often depends on your style of travel.
 Because of this, one week is usually enough time for a trip here.